 People searching how to choose a cushion foundation are usually trying to solve more than one problem at once.
 They want a formula that suits their skin type, they want to know whether a semi-matte cushion or a glow cushion makes more sense, and they do not want the base to fall apart a few hours later.
 This guide breaks down cushion foundation choices by skin behavior, finish, and touch-up practicality so the decision feels less random.

-What should you separate first when choosing a cushion foundation
+First filters when choosing a cushion foundation

 - Start with skin behavior: dry skin usually struggles with lifting, while oily skin usually struggles with movement and shine.